deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management.md

 ## Bus Factor

-A project'sbus factor(or truck factor) is a number equal to the number of team members who, if run over by a bus, would put the project in jeopardy.
+A project's bus factor (or truck factor) is a number equal to the number of team members who, if run over by a bus, would put the project in jeopardy.
 The smallest bus factor is 1.
 Larger numbers are preferable.
 Essentially, a low bus factor represents a single point of failure within the team.

 <https://deviq.com/bus-factor>